rfloc95/VampirococcusSimulation/README.md

  - MultiGrid
  - Multiple agent types (vampiro, chromatium, food)
  - Overlay arbitrary text (vampiro's energy) on agent's shapes while drawing on CanvasGrid
- - Agents inheriting a behavior (gradient movement) from an abstract parent
  - Writing a model composed of multiple files.
  - Dynamically adding and removing agents from the schedule